javiarmesto/Workshop-MCP-Server-Directions-Lab/WORKSHOP_GUIDE_EN.md

 You've completed the MCP Server Workshop!
 You now understand:

-- ✅ MCP architecture and protocol
+- âœ… MCP architecture and protocol
-- ✅ How to configure and run an MCP server
+- âœ… How to configure and run an MCP server
-- ✅ Business Central API integration
+- âœ… Business Central API integration
-- ✅ Creating tools, prompts, and resources
+- âœ… Creating tools, prompts, and resources
-- ✅ Testing with Claude Desktop
+- âœ… Testing with Claude Desktop

 ### Next Steps